-Haworth, Cross 1.
-Loss of supporting habitats and 2.
-Recreational impacts arising from No No likely Likely Roads and Stanbury urbanisation impacts on the South an increase in the number of people negative significant significant NP Policy Pennine Moors SAC/SPA visiting the sites effect effect effect submitted as part of the District's SHLAA work which states a capacity of 18 homes (ref SHLAA3, 2015).
+Table 6.2: Possible impacts on the South Pennine Moors Phase 2 Special Protection Area (SPA)/Special Area of Conservation (SAC) Haworth, Cross Roads and Stanbury NP Policy Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
+Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect sites identified in the RUDP.
+This site relates to (RUDP K/UR5.12).
+This states: "a new greenfield site, allocated for housing on the adopted UDP and located on the edge of the settlement.
+Development of the site would be restricted by the need to protect its ecological value."
+The site has also been submitted as part of the District's SHLAA work which states a capacity of 18 homes (ref SHLAA3, 2015).
 This site is approximately 1.77 km away from the SPA/SAC and within zone of influence Zone B and Zone C. Policy SC8 of the adopted Core Strategy will apply to any proposals coming forward here.
-This states: "Subject to the derogation tests of Article 6(4) of the Habitats Directive, in all Zones development will not be permitted where it would be likely to lead, directly or indirectly, to an adverse effect (either alone or in combination with other plans or projects), which cannot be effectively mitigated, upon the integrity of the SPA or the SAC."
-"In Zone B it will be considered, based on such evidence as may be reasonably required, whether land proposed for development affects foraging habitat safeguarded sites comprising part of the district-wide housing delivery.
+This states: "Subject to the derogation tests of Article 6(4) of the Habitats Directive, in all Zones development will not be permitted where it would be likely to lead, directly or indirectly, to an adverse effect (either alone or in combination with other plans or projects), which increase in the number of people visiting the sites.
+The site potentially has a capacity for 18 additional dwellings and the site was first earmarked for potential development via the RUDP which listed it as a safeguarded site.
+The policy linked to the safeguarded sites has not been saved in the Local Plan but Policy HO2 in the Core Strategy does refer to safeguarded sites comprising part of the district-wide housing delivery.
 Importantly, the policy is not a site allocation but simply providing guiding principles for development in the event that the principle of development is already acceptable (either because it is a Local Plan site allocation or because it has been found to meet the requirements of Policy SC8 in the Core Strategy or both).
 The NP policy itself does not lead to negative effects on the SPA/SAC.